rkeytechio/rkeytechio/_posts/2023-09-05-azure-api-management-series-overview.md

 header:
   teaser: "/media/2023/teasers/azure-apim-s01p01.png"

-excerpt: "Azure API Management (API-M) is a fully managed service offered by Microsoft Azure that enables organisations to create, publish, secure, and manage APIs at scale.
+excerpt: Azure API Management (API-M) is a fully managed service offered by Microsoft Azure that enables organisations to create, publish, secure, and manage APIs at scale.
 It acts as a gateway between backend services and consumers.
 It provides a unified platform for API creators, administrators, and developers to collaborate and manage the entire API lifecycle efficiently.
-This post is first in its series that will examine how Azure API-M fits in the iPaaS architecture and several key features it offers to API developers and consumers."
+This post is first in its series that will examine how Azure API-M fits in the iPaaS architecture and several key features it offers to API developers and consumers.
 ---

 Azure API Management (API-M) is a fully managed service offered by Microsoft Azure that enables organisations to create, publish, secure, and manage APIs at scale.
 It acts as a gateway between backend services and consumers.
 It provides a unified platform for API creators, administrators, and developers to collaborate and manage the entire API lifecycle efficiently.
 Due to the nature of its broad capabilities and design flexibility, I am going to develop this as a multi-part blog series.